"Reeding" Into It—The Story of Hodge Products

 The Beginning

 "Miss [Elaine Baughman] Plummer taught me, in sixth grade, to make my own reeds.
 I remember being so surprised the first time I made one that actually worked."
 It was an art form that Ann continued to practice and improve all through her academic experience.
-By the time she had finished her master’s degree at Southern Methodist University under Eric Barr, Principal Oboe for the Dallas Symphony, her reed making had matured, and her expectations for the way a reed should play had been established.
+Having completed her master's degree at Southern Methodist University under Dallas Symphony's principal oboist Eric Barr, her reed making skills had matured and so had her expectations for the way a reed should play.

-"After I finished school, I moved back to northern Virginia where I began playing in the Arlington Symphony under Rubin Vartanyan, I played under him for more than a decade, until his death in 2008.
-I also had the opportunity to work with Carol Stephenson, the Assistant Principal of the National Symphony.
-The experience really helped me to identify the characteristics I valued most in my reeds, and to craft reeds I felt were worth sharing with others."
+"After I finished school, I moved back to northern Virginia where I began playing in the Arlington Symphony under Rubin Vartanyan.
+I played under him for more than a decade, until his death in 2008.
+I also had the opportunity to work with Carol Stephenson, the assistant principal oboist of the National Symphony.
+The experience really helped me to identify the characteristics I valued most in my reeds and to craft reeds I felt were worth sharing with others."

-It was in 1987 when she started teaching, that Ann discovered the need for commercially available, well-made reeds.
+In 1987 when Ann started teaching, she discovered the need for commercially available reeds that were well-made.
 "Back then, the store-bought reeds were terrible.
-My students couldn't play the way I was teaching; because the reeds they were playing on just didn't work.
+My students couldn't play the way I was teaching, because the reeds they were playing on just didn't work.
 I started making reeds for them as well as my own."

-By 1992 Ann began taking on fewer students, and by 1995 she'd quit teaching entirely.
-She and her husband, Alan Hodge, had welcomed their three oldest children in that time period.
+By 1992 Ann began taking on fewer students, and by 1995 she had quit teaching entirely.
+She and her husband, Alan, had welcomed their first three children in that time period.
 Motherhood and teaching had become too much.
 Despite giving up teaching, she continued to produce reeds for many of her former students.

 Ann Hodge Double Reed Supplies in Maryland